 Passion that inspires

-The MQ Health Translational Shoulder Research Program and Biomechanics Lab has a strong focus on improving patient outcomes through research.
+The MQ Health Translational Orthopaedic Research Program and Biomechanics Lab has a strong focus on improving patient outcomes through research.

 The MQ Health Translational Shoulder Program has multiple chapters of research.
 These include advanced biomechanical studies to better understand the shoulder and its pathology, shoulder replacement prosthesis design, 3D computer modelling studies of normal and pathological anatomy, development of improved surgical techniques, as well as the development of novel molecular therapies.